-You stand a greater chance of getting employed as manager or employee with the 12 top qualities shown below.
+You stand a greater chance of getting employed as a manager or employee with the 12 top qualities shown below.

 Employers usually have a list of qualities they are looking for from applicants when hiring.
 These are attributes they believe will enable the individual to perform excellently on the job when employed.